hannahyklee/hannahyklee.github.io/docs/play.md

 permalink: /play/
 ---

-I occasionally like to mess around with drawing and with different mediums.
+I occasionally mess around with drawing and with different mediums.
 It's a creative outlet that puts me into a flow state entirely separate from work while also giving me an excuse to look back on memories.
 Here's a (clearly unprofessional) glimpse of (nontechnical) things I've had fun creating!

 <div class="gallery">
   <div class="gallery-item">